agreenb/agreenb.github.io/_posts/2025-02-25-handwriting.md

 ##### 1) Δx, Δy, pen lift Format

-I started with a stroke dataset where each timestep has three values:
+I started with a handwriting stroke dataset where each sequence consists of variable-length timesteps, each represented by three values:

 - **Δx**: movement in x from the previous point
 - **Δy**: movement in y